 After you have launched the editor, you will see the home page contents showing:

-a – a list of sections that define the contents of the home page, plus color and typography options.
+a – A list of sections that define the header and contents of the home page, plus color and typography options.

 Header – Configure the title and add a logo and cover image.